 As you’ll come to expect from airport lounges around the world there were local magazines and newspapers.
-Unfortunatly, in this case they were all Spanish.
+Unfortunately, in this case, they were all Spanish.

 The staff inside the lounge were fantastic.
 We were a couple of minutes early to check into the lounge, however, the staff member kindly accommodated us regardless.
 The great service continued throughout our visit including our trip to the showers, and our access to the hot food.

-In conclusion this is one of the greatest lounges I’ve visited.
-I’m dissapointed I couldn’t gain access to the rest area for a light nap, or access the lounge earlier into our stay in the airport.
-However, those two minor details aside we had a wonderful time and wouldn’t hesistate to visit this lounge again in the future.
+In conclusion, this is one of the greatest lounges I’ve visited.
+I’m disappointed I couldn’t gain access to the rest area for a light nap, or access the lounge earlier into our stay in the airport.
+However, those two minor details aside we had a wonderful time and wouldn’t hesitate to visit this lounge again in the future.

 Of course, we’d love to know what you think of the VIP lounge here at El Prat Airport.
 Let us know in the comments below…